Cucumber-Diseases/cucumber-diseases-java/README.md

 ## 📝 Refactoring Exercises

 The code in the `main` branch contains multiple Cucumber smells.
 The smells can be removed by a variety of refactoring exercises.
 It's recommended to follow the suggested order.

-You'll find all exercise section in our [Code Smells Documentation](https://cucumber-diseases.github.io/exercise/).
+Look at our [Code Smells Documentation](https://cucumber-diseases.github.io/exercise/) for a detailed introduction to all exercises.